Yasujizr/rela/README.md

 ![alt text](http://recursivelaughter.com/img/img_0.png)

 # What is **RecursiveLaughter?**
 **RecursiveLaughter** is a Survival-Sandbox-Browser-Game, which should run on pretty much any device with an Internet-Browser.
-It's main strenghts are the high Accessibility and the general Simplicity.
+It's main strenghts are the high Accessibility and the general Simplicity.<br>
-Check it out at https://recursivelaughter.com
+Check it out at https://recursivelaughter.com.

 # Getting Started
 **RecursiveLaughter** works both offline and online.
 So, you can either just run the _index.html_ file on your device, or host the whole Project on a server.